Its my last week at Havant & South Downs College – Further Education and Higher Education, UK.

 One day I was filling up the Cereal isle, and putting up each box of cereal got harder and harder, I then said I want to get back into what I love IT! and not stacking shelves.
 Then came along a job advert for South Downs College, and continually noticed the advert on the side of the 700 bus that used to stop at the local bus stop, There is where I want to be!

-Fresh faced 22 year graduate, started a learning platform for the next generation, that was my project, that Peter Mudd gave me all those years ago with Dick Cady as some of you will remember which started with Blackboard, then I worked closely with Martine with Moodle, whilst it wasn’t my only project, I also took care of the network and being part of the IT Support Team.
+Fresh faced 22 year graduate, started a learning platform for the next generation, that was my project at University, that Peter Mudd gave me all those years ago with Dick Cady as some of you will remember which started with Blackboard, then I worked closely with Martine with Moodle, whilst it wasn’t my only project, I also took care of the IT Network and being part of the IT Support Team.

 Whilst being at the College I have been a 1st line technician, 2nd Line technician, Deputy to Head of IT, IT Team Leader, Relinquish my role of IT Team Leader for Merger, and IT Development Team Leader.
 Working over the years on VLE’s, Email Management, Network Management, Printers, Tills, Office 365, Several Network Migrations with RM and One Merger.